appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/revert-changes.md

 You can revert changes from Git user interfaces provided by some platforms, but it is recommended to perform reverts from the local system using Git commands.

-1. Open your Appsmith Git repository and clone it to your local system.
+1. Open your App Git repository and clone it to your local system.

 2. Switch to the branch where you want to revert the change: